goharbor/harbor/docs/installation_guide_ova.md

 This guide walks you through the steps about installing and configuring Harbor on vSphere as an virtual appliance (OVA).
 If you are installing Harbor on a Linux host, refer to this **[Installation Guide](installation_guide.md)**.

+## Prerequisites
+* vCenter 5.x+ and at least an ESX host.
+* 2 vCPUs, 4GB memory and 100GB free disk space in datastore.
+* A network with DHCP capability, or a static IP address for the virtual appliance.

 ## Installation
 1. Download the OVA file to your local disk from the **[official release page](https://github.com/vmware/harbor/releases)**.